tao97410/AGILE/README.md

 # AGILE
-Development of an entire project about a delivery system.
+Development of an entire project of a delivery system.